Kvnbbg/InfiniVerse/README.md

 ![InfiniVerse](screenshot.jpg)

 Welcome to InfiniVerse!
-This Dart-powered application extracts specialized image data, shares it seamlessly, and unlocks endless creativity through captivating simulations.
+This Dart-powered application extracts specialized image data and shares it.

 ---